xythobuz/xythobuz.github.io/input/projects/quadcopters/brushed_micro.md

 ])
 %-->

+As you can probably tell from the pictures, I was a bit scared about my first AIO cam with a soldered-on antenna.
+After I had to re-solder a new one once, I covered it in copious amounts of hotglue, to avoid crash damage.
+It seems to work.

+To mount the battery to the frame I used a small piece of 3M Dual Lock on both the copter and all of my batteries.

 ## Parts List

 The prices listed below are just what I found while doing this page some years later, not the real prices I paid back then.